florian-huber/data_science_course/_sources/book/05_data_information_knowledge.md

 # Data - Information - Knowledge

 So far in our exploration of data science, we've been mostly circling around *data*.
-However, as briefly touched upon in {doc}`./book/01_intro_data_science.md` and contrary to what the term *data science* might suggest, data science isn't fundamentally about data.
+However, as briefly touched upon in {ref}`ch_data_science_intro` and contrary to what the term *data science* might suggest, data science isn't fundamentally about data.
 Think of it this way: if data is the raw material, then the ultimate product a data scientist crafts is *knowledge*.
 We sift through the vast sands of data to uncover gems of insight.

 The "DIKW Pyramid" (Data - Information - Knowledge - Wisdom) beautifully visualizes the hierarchy that exists from raw data to profound knowledge ({numref}`fig_DIKW_pyramid`).
 While numerous interpretations of each tier exist, for our current exploration, let's break it down as: